Smart meters have been installed in more than 1.8 million homes and businesses throughout the province and are now standard BC Hydro equipment.

 Customers who were eligible to make a choice were sent a letter explaining their options and an enrolment form.
 The deadline for completing and returning the enrolment form to BC Hydro was December 1, 2013.

-If a customer did not confirm their choice, BC Hydro will not exchange the meter at their home, and the monthly cost for keeping an old meter will be added to their BC Hydro bill starting on December 2, 2013.
+If a customer did not confirm their choice, BC Hydro will not exchange the meter at their home, and the monthly cost for keeping an old meter has been added to their BC Hydro bill starting on December 2, 2013.

 If a customer with an old meter decides that they would prefer a smart meter or a radio-off meter, they can contact a member of the Smart Metering Specialist Team at 1 800 409 8199.
 BC Hydro will process their request and any fees will be pro-rated.

-If a customer chooses a smart meter or a radio-off meter, the meter on their home will be exchanged in the coming months.
+BC Hydro is completing smart meter and radio-off meter exchanges for customers who chose these options.
 Customers must ensure there is clear access to the BC Hydro meter at all times.

 If a customer chooses to keep an old meter, BC Hydro may still need to exchange the meter on their home.
 Broken or expired old meters will be replaced with another old meter as long as the existing stock of old meters lasts.